THISISDINOSAUR/Anatomy/README.md

 Definitely required, but currently little thoughts on how best to implement.
 Would probably require to distribute a certain number of something along a line, with different sizes and frequencies at different points (e.g. bigger spines in the middle of the body).
 At least horns should be easy.

-- Reading in presets/definitions
-Essential feature, ability to define and import individual creature definitions (i.e. sets of specific parameter values e.g. a stegosaur)

 - Phylogentic information
 Presets/creature definitions could contain additional phylogentic information (e.g. suborder, family, etc.).
 This could then be used to construct a procedurally generated phylogentic tree.
 This could then be used to infer other information about the generated creatures (e.g. their relationship to other creatures).
 Not a priority, but should be relatively straight forward and cool